nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 curl -k https://jupyter.github-actions.qhub.dev/hub/login
 ```

-It is also possible to visit `https://jupyter.github-actions.qhub.dev` using the web browser.
+It is also possible to visit `https://jupyter.github-actions.qhub.dev` using the web browser to check the deployment.

 ### Cleanup
 To clean up the installation use the command